 This not-for-profit, faith-based organization assists adult human trafficking victims in the Clearwater/Tampa Bay area during their healing and restoration process.
 Individuals can sign-up for e-mail notifications concerning when clothing, bedding, housing, and other items are needed for rescued victims.
 In addition, opportunities exist to transport individuals to and from appointments; support victims financially; teach English and basic life skills; mentor individuals and families; provide Pro Bono counseling, medical, dental, and legal services; and participate in outreach programs after receiving training.
 Contact Jackie Haight or visit www.worldrelief.org for more information.

 This ministry reaches out to vulnerable and exploited women to help deliver them from their harmful situations and introduce them to the hope found only in Jesus Christ.
 Individuals may help provide a meal for a Friday night Bible study for these women; mentor or teach life skills; volunteer at their Thrift Boutique/Coffee Shop; participate in the Outreach Team; and donate items such as clothing for the boutique, Bibles, household items, gift cards, computers, and more.
-Contact Kelly Pruett or visit www.createdwomen.com for more information.
+Once a month, FBC Tampa provides gift bags for children and cupcakes for the Outreach Team to take into the clubs for the workers.
+Contact Kelly Pruett to assist with FBC Tampa’s support of CREATED or visit www.createdwomen.com for more information and further volunteer opportunities.

 This foundation helps women and children who are recovering from the sex trade industry.
 The HeartDance Foundation offers education opportunities to increase awareness and prevention of trafficking, ministry opportunities to women in local clubs, and spiritual retreats for women recovering from life trauma.
 In addition, an internship program helps women and teens to learn a skill or trade.
 Individuals can volunteer in the office, help produce the ministry’s newsletter, and donate items and decorations for the retreats.
 Visit www.heartdancefoundation.org for more information.

 This faith-based agency is working toward constructing and developing the area’s first long-term therapeutic safe home for children who have been victimized and exploited through human trafficking.
-Presently, the main need for this agency is to develop funds to purchase land for the safe home and to construct the facilities.
-Individuals may help now by being part of several teams (Volunteer Management, Fundraising, Special Events, Land Search/Home Structure, Sports Events Concessions, Thrift Store, and Speakers’ Bureau); assisting with scheduled fund-raising events; assisting with day-to-day office operations; managing website updates; and assisting with marketing, communications, and video production.
+Fifty acres of land have been donated for this project.
+Presently, the main need for this agency is to develop funds to construct the facilities.
+Individuals may help now by being part of several teams (Volunteer Management, Fundraising, Special Events, Home Structure, Sports Events Concessions, Thrift Store, and Speakers’ Bureau); assisting with scheduled fund-raising events; assisting with day-to-day office operations; managing website updates; and assisting with marketing, communications, and video production.
 Contact Kevin & Amy Edmonson or visit www.bridgingfreedom.org for more information.

 FBC Tampa Contact: Kelly Pruett